-As part of our MHC Intern Life series, Fiachra Cooney tells us about his experience in MHC so far, the move from Clare to Dublin and a summer spent in Vancouver.
+As part of our MHC Intern Life series, Fiachra Cooney tells us about his experience in MHC, the move from Clare to Dublin and a summer spent in Vancouver.

 Why did you choose law?

 When filling out the CAO, I was still uncertain what I wanted to do in life, apart from knowing that science wasn’t for me.
 I decided to study Business and Law to get a broad degree that would allow me to learn more about the world of business which I enjoyed observing, and law because I always loved a good argument.
 Throughout college I took a great interest in law and finance, especially the world of investing when participating in the Student Managed Fund.
 However, it was when I entered into a negotiation competition in UCD that I realised that I would prefer to work in law, as I enjoyed learning how to strategize and negotiate to get the most desirable deal.

 I studied in UCD, making the move from Clare despite my friends attending UL or NUIG.
 This was mainly for the course, but as it turned out I enjoyed the chance to meet new people and Dublin’s superior nightlife.
 Having completed my final year I now cannot see myself moving home anytime soon.